 How is lung cancer diagnosed?

-The National Institute for Health and Care Excellence (NICE) published an update to its guidance on suspected cancer recognition and referral in September 2020.
-However, there are no changes in the 2020 version which relate to this lung cancer leaflet.
-See the Further Reading reference below.
+The National Institute for Health and Care Excellence (NICE) published updates to its guidance on suspected cancer recognition and referral in September 2020 and January 2021.
+However, there are no changes in these versions which relate to this lung cancer leaflet.
+See the reference in Further Reading and References below.